 The little girl’s claims of a golden horse with wings are too wild to be believed.
 Or are they?
 Mary Pearl discovers Garrett holds other secrets that leave her wary about her growing feelings.
+She decides to trust him when he asks for help to protect the child others call a Mongolian Idiot.

 Literary Titan gave the first three books in the Hidden Valley series a five-star review and their Gold Book Award.
 Read what they had to say here: